MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1geometry-tessellate(const d2d1_matrix_3x2_f,id2d1tessellationsink).md

 ## -description

-Creates a set of clockwise-wound triangles that cover the geometry after it has been transformed using the specified matrix and flattened using the specified tolerance.
+Creates a set of clockwise-wound triangles that cover the geometry after it has been transformed using the specified matrix and flattened using the default tolerance.

 ## -parameters